Flutter CTO Report 2024

 4. New widgets, components and other minor UI updates

-One of the significant aspects of Flutter's development is its focus on providing an intuitive and streamlined developer experience.
+One of the significant aspects of Flutter application development is its focus on providing an intuitive and streamlined developer experience.
 Flutter 3.7 introduces a couple of new widgets and components.
 It helps app developers build even more custom-tailored apps containing well-known features from native platforms.
 Here is a list of newly introduced minor features focused more on User Experience.

-1. Menu bars, cascading menu.
+1. Menu bars, cascading menu

 A new cascading menu in the menu bar allows developers to create an expanded menu.
 The menu looks similar to the macOS menu bar and is available on all platforms.
 It’s a useful component when building an e-commerce page, a blog page, or any web page or app with a nested menu structure.